High Court Enforcement Officer or County Court Bailiff?

 HCEOs are authorised by the Lord Chancellor and work privately or in private companies.

-HCEOs work under the authority of a Writ of Fieri Facias (Fi Fa).
-This is issued when a County Court Judgment, Order or Tribunal Award is transferred to the High Court for enforcement via Form N293A and a court fee of £60.
-The transfer process normally takes between 5 and 21 days.
+HCEOs work under the authority of a writ of control (previously called a writ of control.
+This is issued when a County Court Judgment, Order or Tribunal Award is transferred to the High Court for enforcement via Form N293A and a court fee.

-If successful, the HCEO will collect your judgment debt, your court costs, your £60 transfer up fee, interest at 8% and their fees, costs and charges from the defendant.
+If successful, the HCEO will collect your judgment debt, your court costs, your court fee, interest at 8% and enforcement fees from the debtor.

 HCEOs earn their fees from the judgment debtor, but only when they collect.
-If the HCEO is unable to collect, there is an industry regulated abortive fee of £60 plus VAT paid by the creditor for each address visited.
-Other than the abortive fee, the HCEO receives no income for an unsuccessful enforcement.
+If the HCEO is unable to collect, there is an industry regulated compliance fee paid by the creditor.
+Other than the compliance fee, the HCEO receives no income for an unsuccessful enforcement.

 As a result, HCEOs tend to have significantly higher collection rates than those of the County Court Bailiffs, who are salaried without any financial incentive to collect.